openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 14:  Threshold, unit is W

 Threshold, unit is W
-Power automatic report absolute threshold, unit is W When power changes above the absolute threshold, immediately report current power value
+<p&gtPower automatic report absolute threshold, unit is W When power changes above the absolute threshold, immediately report current power value</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```10```.